scottrehlander/lrig-aspnetcore/README.md

-# Welcome to the LRIG Global Website repository
+## Welcome to the LRIG Global Website repository

-## This application consists of:

-*   Redesign of the LRIG site to include Eventbrite integration, Chapter mangement, and a basic user contact list
+This respository is the home of the redesign of LRIG.org that is not yet in production